NikolaDucak/caps-log/README.md

 The tags do not apply to a specific section but to the whole log entry file.
 - `* tag name`
 - `* tag name (some other optional info)`
-- `* tag name (some other optional info): a multiline body that is ignored by clog` For examples of valid and invalid sections and tags see [./test/log_entry_test.cpp](./test/log_entry_test.cpp)
+- `* tag name (some other optional info): a multiline body that is ignored by caps-log` For examples of valid and invalid sections and tags see [./test/log_entry_test.cpp](./test/log_entry_test.cpp)

 ## Configuration & command line options
-Currently clog silently ignores unknown options or bad arguments, so watch out.
+Currently caps-log silently ignores unknown options or bad arguments, so watch out.
 This will probably be changed in the future.

 *Command line options*
 ```
-clog (Captains Log)
+caps-log (Captains Log)
 A small TUI journaling tool.

  -h --help                     - show this message
- -c --config <path>            - override the default config file path (~/.clog/config.ini)
+ -c --config <path>            - override the default config file path (~/.caps-log/config.ini)
- --log-dir-path <path>         - path where log files are stored (default: ~/.clog/day/)
+ --log-dir-path <path>         - path where log files are stored (default: ~/.caps-log/day/)
  --log-name-format <format>    - format in which log entry markdown files are saved (default: d%Y_%m_%d.md)
  --sunday-start                - have the calendar display sunday as first day of the week)"};
  --first-line-section          - if a section mark is placed on the first line,